|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 “Nach 6 Uhr setzte er sich an seinen Arbeitstisch, der ein ganz gewöhnlicher, durch nichts sich auszeichnender Haustisch war und las bis zur Dämmerung.
 In dieser, dem Nachdenken so günstigen Zeit, dachte er dem Gelesenen, wenn es eines besondern Nachdenkens wert war, nach; oder widmete diese ruhigen Augenblicke dem Entwurfe dessen, was er am folgenden Tage in seinen Vorlesungen sagen, oder fürs Publikum schreiben würde.
 Dann nahm er seine Stellung, es mochte Winter oder Sommer sein, am Ofen, von welchem er durchs Fenster den Löbenichtschen Turm sehen konnte.
 Dieser wurde zur Zeit dieses Nachdenkens angesehen, oder das Auge ruhte vielmehr auf demselben.
 Er konnte sich nicht lebhaft genug ausdrücken, wie wohltätig seinen Augen der, für dasselbe passende, Abstand dieses Objects sei.
 Durch tägliche Ansicht in der Dämmerung mag sein Auge sich daran gewöhnt haben.
 Als in der Folge im Garten seines Nachbars einige Pappeln so hoch emporwuchsen, daß sie den Turm bedeckten, wurde er darüber unruhig und gestört in seinem Nachdenken: er wünschte daher, daß diese Pappeln bekappt werden möchten.
 Zum Glück war der Eigentümer des Gartens ein gutdenkender Mann, der für Kant Liebe und Hochachtung hatte, und überdem mit ihm in näheren Verbindungen stand; er opferte ihm daher die Wipfel seiner Pappeln auf, so daß der Turm wieder sichtbar wurde und Kant bei dessen Anblick wieder ungestört nachdenken konnte.”

 Reusch [1848, 6] [bio] also mentions this habit of Kant’s [see]; it is possible that he heard the story independently of Wasianski.
-It is perhaps also worth noting that the original Löbenicht church was destroyed in the fire of November 11, 1764 (the same fire that Herder witnessed), so the steeple that so transfixed Kant’s gaze was of a fairly recent vintage, and perhaps is the same as that pictured here.
+It is perhaps also worth noting that the original Löbenicht church was destroyed in the fire of November 11, 1764 (the same fire that Herder witnessed), so the steeple that so transfixed Kant’s gaze was was of a fairly recent vintage, re-built and christened in 1776 [Baczko 1804, 133].

 Warda [1905, 280].
 Borowski confirms this: